djpakatto/elkproject/README.md

 24.12.70.52

 Machines within the network can only be accessed by the jump box and the web servers.
-Which machine did you allow to access your ELK VM?
-What was its IP address?
 Jump Box: 40.122.215.250 or 10.0.0.4
 Web-1: 10.0.0.7
 Web-2: 10.0.0.8